agudeloromero/Download_fasta_NCBI/create_viral_taxid_mapping_from_files/README.md

-# Creating Viral Taxid Mapping using multi-FASTA and the nucleotide GenBank taxid file `nucl_gb.accession2taxid` files.
+# Creating Viral Taxid Mapping using the viral multi-FASTA and the nucleotide GenBank taxid file `nucl_gb.accession2taxid` files.

 This Python script automates the process of creating a viral taxid mapping file by filtering sequence IDs from a multi-FASTA file and mapping them to taxids from a nucleotide GenBank taxid file.
 The script uses `Dask` for efficient large-file processing and supports chunk-wise reading with `pandas`.